twilio/mobile-sdk-sample-ios/README.md

-# Twilio Authy - iOS SDK Sample
+# TwilioAuth SDK - iOS Sample app

 Welcome to the Twilio Authy iOS SDK Sample application.
 This application demonstrates how to use the mobile SDK inside an iOS app.